pico-8/awesome-PICO-8/README.md

 - [PicoLove](https://github.com/ftsf/picolove) - Pico-8 Reimplementation in Love2D.
 - [Sprite Editor](http://www.lexaloffle.com/bbs/?tid=2462) - External sprite editor compatible with Pico-8 and PicoLove.
 - [Spritesheets and tools for the PICO-8 Palette](https://www.reddit.com/r/pico8/comments/3jhmni/spritesheets_and_tools_for_the_pico8_palette/) - Compilation of works assest and tools using the PICO-8 palette.
-## Blogs, Magazines, etc
-- [PicoZine #1](http://sectordub.itch.io/pico-8-fanzine-1) and [#2](http://sectordub.itch.io/pico-8-fanzine-2) - PICO-8 Zine is a 48-page fanzine made by and for PICO-8 users.

 ## I Want to Contribute!